phoenixbyrd/Termux_XFCE/README.md

 You only need to pick your username and follow the prompts to create a password for proot user.
 This will take just under 7.5GB of storage space.

+This setup uses Termux-X11, the termux-x11 server will be installed and the Android APK will be placed in your Downloads directory, please manually install it.

 # cp2menu

 A companion script for this setup to make it easier to add apps installed into debian proot to be added to the termux xfce menu.